Vanish-Coder/More-Shortcuts/README.md

 # More Shortcuts
 A Chrome extension that adds keyboard shortcuts Chrome doesn't have by default.

+## UPDATE
+More-Shortcuts will likely not be updated anymore as Chrome allows a maximum of 4 new shortcuts for Chrome extensions which was reached in v1.2.5.
+Improvements and bug fixes will still be pushed.

 ## Appearance
 <img width="371" height="600" alt="Screenshot 2026-05-06 at 10 45 33 PM" src="https://github.com/user-attachments/assets/9d7d70c0-80c5-44ab-b7d0-9fb29a955bf5" />